Earth Notes: EGC: HaaS Lite WP1 D13 Technical ResearchUpdated 2021-08-07 13:12 GMT.

 There are very different regulatory environments for (say) working as an agent of or alongside a licensed gas or electricity retailer, from being such a retailer, and from being a district heat provider.

-While these differences need not stand in the way of feasibility studies, schemes that have the potential to go live quickly without special regulatory support such as waivers, or even changes in the law, are preferred.
+These differences need not stand in the way of feasibility studies.
+But schemes that have the potential to go live quickly without special regulatory support such as waivers, or even changes in the law, are preferred.